camunda/camunda-docs/versioned_docs/version-8.4/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/terraform-setup.md

 There are several ways to authenticate the `AWS` provider.

 - (Recommended) Use the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) to configure access.
 Terraform will automatically default to AWS CLI configuration when present.
-- Set environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, where the `key` and `id` can be retrieved from the [AWS Console](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).
+- Set environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, which can be retrieved from the [AWS Console](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).

 :::

 :::warning

-Do not use secrets in your configuration files.
+Do not store sensitive information (credentials) in your Terraform files.

 :::

 :::warning

-The user who creates the resources will always be the owner.
-This means the user will always have admin access to the Kubernetes cluster until you delete it.
-Therefore, it can make sense to create an extra [AWS IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) that's solely used for Terraform purposes.
+A user who creates resources in AWS will therefore own these resources.
+In this particular case, the user will always have admin access to the Kubernetes cluster until the cluster is deleted.

+Therefore, it can make sense to create an extra [AWS IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) which credentials are used for Terraform purposes.

 :::